 I was craving a good veggie noodle stir-fry the other day with a sweet, tangy, and slightly spicy sauce.
 Take-out for something like this isn't really an option because it will either contain soy sauce (thus gluten) or rice noodles.
 This vegetarian sweet chili noodle stir-fry is better than take-out and is really simple to throw together.
 I was on a huge veggie kick last month, so this is packed with vegetables – but shrimp, chicken, or even ground pork works really well in it!

-Since this dish was already filled to the brim with veggies, I decided to use shirataki noodles instead of a spiralized veggie.
+Since the vegetarian sweet chili noodle stir-fry was already filled to the brim with veggies, I decided to use shirataki noodles instead of a spiralized veggie.
 Shirataki are thin, translucent, gelatinous traditional Japanese noodles made from the konjac yam.
 I loved the texture and substance it gave the dish.
 The trick to using shirataki noodles is to rinse them really well (some say they have a bit of a fishy smell) and to boil them briefly to help the texture.
 I then sauté them in a hot pan to rid of some of the moisture and make the noodles soft – similar to a thin asian rice noodle.
 You could also use kelp noodles here, or of course spiralize your favorite veggie like squash or sweet potatoes.

 The shiitaki mushrooms give the dish a hearty, meaty texture and flavor and the crisp-tender stir-fried cabbage, carrots, and broccoli make it filling.
 I also particularly love the crunchy, toasted cashews sprinkled on top.